port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 <br/><br/>

-7. The last step is customizing the action's permissions.
+The last step is customizing the action's permissions.
 For simplicity's sake, we will use the default settings.
 For more information, see the [permissions](/create-self-service-experiences/set-self-service-actions-rbac/) page.
 Click `Create`.

-#### Create the action's backend
+#### Setup the action's backend

 Our action will create a pull-request in the service's repository, containing a `port.yml` file that will add data to the service in Port.
 We will use a Github workflow to implement the action's backend.